SUICIDE PREVENTION HOTLINE: 988 Call if you need help!

 And leaving a gaping hole in their absence.

-Aunt Bobbie had two older sisters, two nephews, a father who was still alive, and so many others who lover her.
+Aunt Bobi had two older sisters, two nephews, a father who was still alive, and so many others who lover her.
 She lit up a room when she entered.
 Everyone was immediately laughing and smiling upon seeing her.
 She was a force.

 Nate had a mom, a dad, siblings, freinds, so many people that considered him part of their families.
 He was funny, irreverent, hard working, helpful, and game for any adventure.
-He was both tough and kind, strong and fragile, and deeply profoundly seeking approval.
+He was both tough and kind, strong and fragile, and deeply and profoundly seeking approval.

 Each of them had big personalities that brought joy to those fortunate enough to know them.